Professional edition active

 Growth and development

 As affected children grow, delay of physical and mental development becomes apparent.
 Stature is often short.
 The mean IQ is about 50, but this varies widely.
-Behavior suggestive of attention-deficit/hyperactivity disorder is often present in childhood, and the incidence of autistic behavior is increased (particularly in children with profound intellectual disability).
+Behavior suggestive of attention-deficit/hyperactivity disorder is often present in childhood, and the incidence of behavior associated with autism spectrum disorder is increased (particularly in children with profound intellectual disability).

 There is an increased risk of depression in children and adults with Down syndrome.